Skip to main content

 3rd Best Practice – Shrink your navigation font and use a narrower font

 Your navigation can either pave the way to a great browsing experience or act as an unwelcome barrier.
-This brings us to our second suggestion: make your navigation font smaller.
+This brings us to our third suggestion: make your navigation font smaller.

 Shrinking and narrowing your navigation font